 - Find out if you need a vaccination certificate to enter your destination.
 This is especially common in countries with Yellow Fever.

 Some preventative products like mosquito nets you can probably get when you get there.
 Others, especially repellents and medications, may be safer to buy before you go.
-Not all counties share Australia's high quality and safety standards.
+Not all destinations share Australia's high quality and safety standards.

 5. Stock up on supplies